marghistani22/Data_Engineering/mid-term/midterm_2025_Spring.md

 ---
 ### Question 1: Extract (3 marks)

-- Complete the `extract` function to retrieve all records from a specified table and return a `pandas` DataFrame.
+- Write a Python function, called `extract`  to retrieve all records from a specified table and return a `pandas` DataFrame.
   - Use the `pd.read_sql()` function to fetch the data.
   - Ensure the function returns a `pandas` DataFrame.
 - Extract data from both the **`support`** and **`survey`** tables.